Really like FrontalCortex? Let us know.

 This answer is incorrect.

-The statement, "Clonazepam causes reduction of sodium currents." is true.
+The statement, "Tiagabine causes reduction of T-Calcium currents." is false.

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 4